 What are the capacity limits for the developer environment?

-The following capacity limits apply for the developer environments.
+The following capacity limits apply to the developer environments:

 |Database size||2 GB|

-You can't increase capacity by applying add-ons to the quantities that we include.
-If you hit capacity limits, we recommend purchasing Power Apps Per User Plan.
-Learn more about it from the Power Apps pricing page.
+You can't increase capacity by applying add-ons to the quantities we include.
+If you hit capacity limits, we recommend purchasing the Power Apps Per User Plan.
+Learn more from the Power Apps pricing page.